yuelyuu/COVID-19/README.md

-# COVID-19
+# Coronavirus(COVID-19) Real-time Dynamics
 An interactive R shiny app to track real-time dynamic information of COVID-19.
-# Coronavirus(COVID-19) Real-time Dynamics

 ### Author
-Yujia Lu, Yue Lyu, Naijia Wang, Yuqing Yang
+Yue Lyu, Yujia Lu, Naijia Wang, Yuqing Yang
 ***
 ### Motivation
 Coronavirus has spread to more than 190 countries and become a global pandemic.
 The aim of this App is to provide worldwide real-time information about new coronavirus outbreak, including World Trend showing virus spreading; Detailed Situation with deaths, recovered and active cases; Daily Report that allowed country comparisons; Typical Country Data that people may concern about; Breaking News reported about "coronavirus" in four countries; More Information where you could find more about the virus and U.S. testing.